March 24, 2021 at 9:57 am | Updated February 28, 2023 at 9:26 pm | 7 min read

 - Rapid and frequent reporting provides easy access to analyzed digital data.

-- Digital analysis and reporting reduce errors that occur during the manual valuation of forests.
+- Digital analysis and reporting reduce errors during the manual valuation of forests.

 - Using remote-sensed imagery makes the evaluation of forests cheaper and faster.